Home >> What We Do >> Keep You Informed >> Legal Arena >>

-The first bills were passed in New York State.
+The first bills to establish animal abuser registries were passed in New York State.
 In 2010, Suffolk County became the first; in 2011, Albany and Rockland Counties followed suit.
 In 2012, Westchester County also passed an animal abuser registry law.
 In 2014, Nassau County and New York City also passed registries.
 In 2015, Tennessee became the first state to adopt a statewide animal abuser registry.
 Orange, Newburgh, Ulster, and Niagara Counties in NY also adopted registries in 2015.

-Watch the NAVS Advocacy Center to track which states introduce these and other bills in the coming years.
+Visit the NAVS Advocacy Center to track which states introduce animal abuser registries and other bills in the coming years.